-- Ownership Change The supplier shall notify the Nexteer Buyer in advance or immediately in writing of any change in ownership. - Manufacturing Site Change The supplier shall notify the Nexteer AQE/SQE in advance of any planned change in manufacturing site location using the Supplier Suggestion Change Request application within Intelex. - Customer Representative Change When the supplier's customer representative changes, the supplier is responsible to update contact information in the Nexteer Supplier Profile Application in Intelex.

-Quality certificate - Suppliers registered to ISO 9001, ISO/TS 16949, IATF 16949, or ISO/IEC 17025 are responsible to notify Nexteer of certificates being revoked, withdrawn, being placed on suspension, or reinstated.
+- Ownership Change The supplier shall notify the Nexteer Buyer in advance or immediately in writing of any change in ownership. - Manufacturing Site Change The supplier shall notify the Nexteer AQE/SQE in advance of any planned change in manufacturing site location using the Supplier Suggestion Change Request application within Intelex. - Customer Representative, Plant Manager, Quality Manager, Product Safety Manager Change When the supplier's contact information changes, the supplier is responsible to update contact information in the Nexteer Supplier Profile Application in Intelex.
+This is to be reviewed and updated annually by the supplier. - Quality certificate Suppliers registered to ISO 9001, IATF 16949, or ISO/IEC 17025 are responsible to notify Nexteer of certificates being revoked, withdrawn, being placed on suspension, or re-instated.